raunakbardia/airQuality/README.md

 	5e.
 Finally, after matching the district names with Map #1, we merged it with pollution data set for all 365 days separately in a for loop to create 365 images each of PM2.5, PM10 and Ozone levels <br /><br />

 6. Converting it to video <br /><br />
 	6a.
 Using the ffmpeg project, the sequence of images could easily be converted into a video.
-As the image sizes reached a totla of about 1GB, I have only uploaded the videos for reference. <br /><br />
+As the image sizes reached a total of about 1GB, I have only uploaded the videos for reference. <br /><br />
 	6b.
 The exact command was: ffmpeg -framerate 12 -i "Day %d.png" Ozone.avi